-The Solvency II coverage ratio is defined as group's Eligible Own Funds divided by the Solvency Capital Requirement (SCR).
+The Solvency II coverage ratio is defined as the group's Eligible Own Funds divided by the Solvency Capital Requirement (SCR).

-In line with market practice, the ratio on a shareholder basis excludes the contribution that the With-Profits Fund and the final salary pension schemes would normally make to the group position.
-This is calculated by reducing the group's Own Funds and the group's SCR by the amount of the SCR for the With-Profits Fund and the final salary pension schemes.
-This ratio also reflects the estimated effect of a recalculation of the Transitional Measure on Technical Provisions (TMTP) as at 31 December 2018.
+In line with market practice, the ratio on a shareholder basis excludes the contribution that the with-profits fund and the final salary pension schemes would normally make to the group position.
+This is calculated by reducing the group's Own Funds and the group's SCR by the amount of the SCR for the with-profits fund and the final salary pension schemes.

-The surplus on a regulatory basis as disclosed in this document does not include a recalculation of the TMTP.
-This complies with regulatory requirements to recalculate the TMTP every two years, unless there are significant market movements or significant changes in the group's risk profile triggering an earlier recalculation.
-At 31 December 2018 the conditions to trigger a recalculation had not been satisfied.
-The next recalculation on a regulatory basis will be due on 31 December 2019.
+The surplus on a regulatory basis as disclosed in this document and the surplus on a shareholder basis, as disclosed in the Legal & General Group Plc Annual Report and Accounts, incorporate the impacts of a recalculation of the Transitional Measure on Technical Provisions (TMTP) based on 31 December 2019 economic conditions.
+This complies with current regulatory requirements to recalculate the TMTP every two years, unless there are significant market movements or significant changes in the group's risk profile triggering an earlier recalculation.

 Further details on our business and performance can be found in Section A: Business and performance.